Frank Lloyd Wright Foundation Partners with The Opportunity Tree to Construct Desert Masonry Candle Blocks

 “Frank Lloyd Wright’s studio has always been a place of inclusion—a place where people could explore their talents and creativity regardless of gender, race, ethnicity, faith, or otherwise,” said Stuart Graff, president & CEO of the Frank Lloyd Wright Foundation.
 “Through this partnership with The Opportunity Tree, we’re able to advance our mission of enabling everyone to contribute to our community by realizing their potential.”

 In September, Opportunity Tree members were invited to Taliesin West to explore the site, learn about the desert masonry, and explore the materials in the environment.

 Then, members spent time on The Opportunity Tree campus in Phoenix learning how to make the desert masonry candle blocks, finding which stones worked best with the molds, and seeing how the molds were filled.
 Once the members had learned the history and the process, they then collected stones from Taliesin West and built the candle blocks at their campus.

 “Many employment opportunities that have previously been available to people with intellectual or developmental disabilities have not been in the creative field and have focused more on repetitive tasks, such as sorting and stocking,” said Taylor Buttrey, The Opportunity Tree’s creative arts program manager.
 “To be able to offer our members the unique opportunity to express more of their creativity, especially with such an iconic organization is really exciting.”

 PURCHASING CANDLE BLOCKS

-Desert masonry candle blocks handmade by The Opportunity Tree are not sold online and are available for purchase exclusively at the Frank Lloyd Wright Store at Taliesin West.
-Visit the Store to purchase or call 480.627.5398 to place your order.
+Desert masonry candle blocks handmade by The Opportunity Tree can be purchased online through the Frank Lloyd Wright Store.
+Shop online to purchase or call 480.627.5398 to place your order.
 Limited quantities are available.